dodona-edu/dodona-edu.github.io/en/news/2021-09-13-5-release-notes/README.md

 ## Dodona 5.0 - 2021-09-13

-After the huge 4.8 release, dodona 5.0 is even bigger with several major new features.
+After the huge 4.8 release, Dodona 5.0 is even bigger with several major new features.

 ### Design refresh